FOOD SCIENCE GROUP

 The Food Science program focuses on the biochemistry, microbiology, safety, processing, engineering, and biotechnology of novel and traditional food systems.
 Foods Science research activities focus on ensuring food security at the local, national, and international level through improving availability, wholesomeness, safety, and nutritional quality of food.
 Our graduates from the undergraduate and graduate programs fill the demand for food scientists in the food industry, government, and academic institutions.

-Tenure-Stream Faculty in the Food Science Group
+Faculty Members In The Food Science Group

 My group develops and employs new experimental techniques for quantifying the effects of interfacial phenomena in multiphase liquids including foams and emulsions.
 One target of this research is improving formulation of food products and developing new functional foods.